kchua88/data-science-S2023/challenges/c09-income-assignment.md

     we see.
 We see an exponential decay relationship where the higher the population, the rate of the decline of income SE increases.
     First of all, the equation for Standard Error is SE = Standard_deviation/sqrt(n) with n = number of samples.
-With population (n) increasing, the SE curve would take this shape.
-This trend makes senses because we have more data in larger counties when we calculate mean household income.
+This is assuming that the sample size is proportional to the population size.
+With population (n) increasing, the SE curve would take this shape if sample sizes are larger for larger populations.
 More data means that we are able to reduce uncertainty more in our calculation.
 If we have a population with less people, there’s a higher chance that a few outline data points would increase standard error.
 - What does this *overall* trend tell you about the relative ease of studying small vs large counties?
   - Because standard error is lower with counties with larger